Fxomt-III/AAAA/README.md

 # How it works
-it compiles AAA to brainf\*ck, then interprets that brainf\*ck using this [Interpreter](https://github.com/pocmo/Python-Brainfuck) made by pocmo.
+it compiles AAA to brainf\*ck, then interprets that brainf\*ck using this [Interpreter](https://github.com/eriknyquist/bfi) made by eriknyquist.

 # How to use